Free Virtual Professional Registration Workshops & Support

 Attending Laurence's virtual professional registration workshops?
 Find his slides here:

 Stephen's main areas of scientific expertise are Histology, Microscopy, & Immunohistochemistry, having originally trained as a Biomedical Scientist.
 Other areas of expertise include conference management, network coordination and CPD facilitator.
 He is passionate about training scientific & technical staff in higher and further education, and related organisations across the UK.
-He is a Fellow of the Institute of Anatomical Sciences (FIAS); Member of the Institute of Science and technology (MIScT) and a Chartered Scientist through the Institute of Science and Technology.
+He is a Fellow of the Institute of Anatomical Sciences (FIAS); Member of the Royal Society of Biology and a Chartered Scientist through the Royal Society of Biology.

 Attending Stephen's virtual professional registration workshops?
 Find his slides here: